Which LinkedIn Plan is Suitable for a Recruiter? (2026 Guide)

 May 16, 2025

-LinkedIn offers several plans specifically designed for recruitment professionals, each with distinct features, limitations, and price points:
+LinkedIn continues to offer several plans specifically designed for recruitment professionals, each with distinct features, limitations, and price points.

 LinkedIn Basic (Free)